gvwilson/rsdx/06_density/index.md

+---
-# 06: estimate density vs. distance from center
+title: "06: estimate density vs. distance from center"
+---

 - Code is simple, but output CSV files quickly run into hundreds of megabytes
   - Most of which is redundant